openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 public var iterationCount: Int32
 ```

-**Function:** An integer type that specifies the iteration count for the PBKDF2 algorithm used by the database, with a default value of 10000.
+**Function:** An integer type specifying the iteration count for the PBKDF2 algorithm used in the database, with a default value of 10000.

 **Type:** Int32

-**Read-Write Capability:** Readable and Writable
+**Read/Write Capability:** Readable and Writable

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core